Diogo Travassos

-Diogo Martins Travassos (born 31 March 2004) is a Portuguese professional footballer who plays as a right-back for Primeira Liga club Moreirense, on loan from Sporting CP.
+Diogo Martins Travassos (born 31 March 2004) is a Portuguese professional footballer who plays as a right-back for Primeira Liga club Braga.

 Career

 Travassos is a youth product of Sporting CP since 2010 and worked his way up their youth categories.
 On 7 June 2021, he signed his first professional contract with Sporting CP until 2025 and was promoted to their reserves.
 On 2 October 2022, he extended his contract with the club until 2026.
 In March 2023 he suffered a knee injury requiring surgery, and the injury relapsed in January 2024 as he started training with Sporting's senior team which required another surgical procedure.
 On 2 September 2024, he joined Estrela da Amadora on loan for the 2024–25 season in the Primeira Liga.
 He made his senior and professional debut with Estrela da Amadora in a 2–2 Primeira Liga tie with Boavista on 16 September 2024.